OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 - Checking for settings/files that are available on a rooted device, like verifying the BUILD properties for test-keys in the parameter `android.os.build.tags`.
 - Checking permissions of certain directories that should be read-only on a non-rooted device, but are read/write on a rooted device.
-- Checking for installed Apps that allow or support rooting of a device, like verifying the presence of *Superuser.apk*.
+- Checking for installed apps that allow or support rooting of a device, like verifying the presence of *Superuser.apk*.
 - Checking available commands, like is it possible to execute `su` and being root afterwards.

 #### Dynamic Analysis